juliaputko/cproofwebsite/data/index.md

 category: data
 ---

-C-PROOF is just getting started, but data will be made available here in the near future.
+C-PROOF started 1 Jan 2019, but data will be made available here in the near future.